zakiF/PublishedPapers/JuliaDraper_PLOSgenetics/README.md

 This document describes the workflow to process the single cell rna-seq data presented in the paper.

-All required input files can be obtained from GEO at the accession nunber  [GSE107653](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107653).
+All required input files can be obtained from GEO at the accession number  [GSE107653](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107653).

 Differential expression results can be found at `output/DESeq2`.